safwanshamsir99/Sentiment-Analysis/README.md

 ## Description
 1. The project's objective is to categorize the IMDB movies rating.
-2. The IMDB movie reviews contain enormous amount of data, which can be used to predict either the movie review is a negative or positive review.
+2. The IMDB movie reviews contain enormous amount of data, which can be used to predict whether the movie review is a negative or positive review.
 3. The dataset contains anomalies such as HTML tags (removed using RegEx), lowercase/uppercase, and duplicates data.
 4. The method used for the deep learning model are word embedding, LSTM and Bidirectional.
 5. Several method can be used to improve the model such as lemmatization, stemming, CNN, n-grams, etc.